RuzicaRadivojevic/ITBootcampFirstProject/README.md

-# ITBootcampFirstProject
+# ITBootcampTasksProject

-ITBootcamp First Project has seven different types of assignment, which contains arrays, loops and if branches.
+ITBootcamp Tasks Project has seven different types of assignment, which contains arrays, loops and if branches.